 Removing my makeup before going to bed didn’t feel any different.
 There’s nothing double cleansing can’t take care of!

-I can’t stop thinking that this beauty trick would work way better for someone with combination to oily skin who really appreciates completely matte skin.
+I can’t stop thinking that this beauty trick, which is like the “polar bear plunge” for your face, would work way better for someone with combination to oily skin who really appreciates completely matte skin.
 Maybe next time I will try a “spot version” of this Korean trend, applying baby powder only on my T-zone.
 I’ll keep you guys posted.